How Business Service Mapping improves ITSM processes

 Proactive incident management

 This 360-degree view helps in efficient incident resolution.
 Imagine a system monitoring tool alerting excessive RAM or CPU usage on a server.
 Now two situations can follow.
-In one, a responder can log the incident for routing it to the right department to handle.
+In one, a responder can log the incident to route it to the right department to handle.
 In the other situation, the system automatically ties this initial alert to the right CI in CMDB.
 At the same time, the system creates an incident and assignment based on predetermined priorities, and it displays them on a service map like ViVID™.

 Now, the person responding to the incident can rapidly assess how the RAM or CPU issue would impact the business service(s).
 This allows for proactive handling of the incident before any disruption is noticed.